ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

         marks:
           -
             type: bold
-        text: "“User experience\_(UX) is the interaction and experience users have with a company's products and services\"" -
+        text: "“User experience\_(UX) is the interaction and experience people have with a company's products and services\"" -
         type: text
         text: '.
-It stands to reason then, that the better we make those interactions and experiences, the better for the user and the better for the company.'
+It stands to reason then, that the better we make those interactions and experiences, the better for the people and the better for the company.'
   -
     type: paragraph
     content: